Academic Catalog

 Prerequisites: PHYS-224 and PHYS-225

-Overview of the discoveries and applications of physics from the early 20th century on.
-Topics include relativity, quantum phenomena, wave-particle duality, quantum physics, solid state physics, semiconductors and superconductors, and nuclear and particle physics.
-Laboratory experiments will accompany topics introduced in lecture.
+This course is an overview of the discoveries and applications of physics from the early 20th century on.
+Topics include quantum phenomena, wave-particle duality, quantum physics, solid state physics, semiconductors and superconductors.

 PHYS-376 Photonics and Optoelectronics 4 Credits